ibm-cloud-docs/vpc/vpn-ts-vpn-client-hangs.md

    `openssl x509 -enddate -noout -in client.crt`

 5. An expired CRL can also lead to connection issues.
 Updating and replacing the CRL might resolve the problem.
-See [client certificate revocation lists](/docs/vpc?topic=vpc-client-to-site-vpn-planning#client-certificate-revocation-lists)
+For more information, see [client certificate revocation lists](/docs/vpc?topic=vpc-client-to-site-vpn-planning#client-certificate-revocation-lists).